google/go-containerregistry/cmd/ko/README.md

         - containerPort: 8080
 ```

-*Note that DockerHub does not currently support these multi-level names.
-We may
-employ alternate naming strategies in the future to broaden support, but this
-would sacrifice some amount of identifiability.*

 ### `ko apply`

 `ko apply` is intended to parallel `kubectl apply`, but acts on the same